Tips on Managing the Email Blizzard

 into auto replies that are triggered by your filters—though be careful of

-that practice if you don’t really understand filters.
-However, if you answer lots of email ask
+that practice if you don’t really understand filters and after all, you

 yourself when replying to an email, “Can I use this response again?”
 As a professor I get lots of student